 What to expect during your lung test?

-You will be asked to do a few tests breathing in and out several times.
-These tests will be repeated to get an accurate reading.
-For the spirometry, you will have a mouthpiece so that a machine can measure the amount of air your breath in and out through your mouth.
-Your nose will be clipped for this test to prevent air from going in or out through the nose.
+You will be asked to do a few tests, breathing in and out several times.
+These tests will be repeated about three to six times to get an accurate reading.
+For the spirometry, you will have a mouthpiece so that a machine can measure the amount of air you breathe in and out through your mouth.
+Your nose will be clipped during the test to prevent air from going in or out through the nose.

-Next, you will sit in a small booth and breathe into a mouthpiece so that the volume of air in your lungs can be measured.
-Your therapist will prepare you for what to expect before scheduling your appointment as you may need to wear loose fitting, comfortable clothing and athletic shoes for the exercise test.
-This test is done on a treadmill.
+Next, you will sit in a small booth and breathe into a mouthpiece to measure the volume of air in your lungs.
+Your therapist will prepare you for what to expect before scheduling your appointment.
+You may need to wear loose-fitting, comfortable clothing and athletic shoes.

-When you’ve scheduled your appointment, we’ll send you a quick questionnaire, just fill it out and submit your answers.
+When you schedule your appointment, we’ll send you a quick questionnaire.
+Please fill it out and submit your answers.

 Chest pain, Chest Physiotherapist, Respiratory Physio, Chest treatment